 Lipid based reagents use cell membrane semi-permeability to deliver foreign nucleic acid molecules into a cell.
 Typically, the liposome is endocytosed by the cell and the nucleic acid cargo is released into the cytoplasm.
 This molecular biology technique of transferring foreign DNA or RNA in a host cell is accomplished by using different transfection methods.
 Common transfection approaches use viral vectors, a chemical carrier or direct methods.
-Of the alternate methods, lipid based transfection reagents are an example of chemical carriers that deliver exogenous genetic material into a suitable cell.

 The primary advantage of lipid based transfection reagents is their wide spectrum efficacy.
 Liposomal delivery can be used for transfecting multiple types of nucleic acids across diverse cell types, both in vitro and in vivo.
 They can be easily used for different types of transfection applications, including sequential, transient and reverse transfection.
 Liposomes generate a low toxicity response and are used in live subjects as a delivery vehicle.

 Cationic lipids inhibit entry of foreign DNA into the nucleus, and therefore the rate of stable transfection remains relatively low.
 Advanced techniques are often required for successful generation of stable cell lines.

 The advantages of lipofection are high efficiency, ability to transfect multiple types of nucleic acids into a wide range of cell types, reproducibility, low toxicity, and its ease of use.
 In addition, this method enables all transfection applications (stable, transient, co-transfection, reverse transfection, sequential or multiple transfections).